CruS-Modding-Infrastructure/ppr-modloader/README.md

 To learn about Godot itself, please use the official Godot Docs:
 https://docs.godotengine.org/en/3.5/

-IMPORTANT: Psycho Patrol R currently uses Godot v3.5.2, so make sure you're following instructions for Godot 3 and not Godot 4
+IMPORTANT: Psycho Patrol R currently uses Godot v3.5.2, so make sure you're using documentation/guides/tutorials for Godot 3 and not Godot 4

 ## Credits